Putin appears at big rally as troops press attack in Ukraine

 Taking to the stage where a sign read “For a world without Nazism,” he railed against his foes in Ukraine as “neo-Nazis” and continued to insist his actions were necessary to prevent “genocide” — a claim flatly denied by leaders around the globe.

-Video feeds of the event cut out a times but showed a loudly cheering crowd that broke into chants of “Russia!”
+Video feeds of the event cut out at times but showed a loudly cheering crowd that broke into chants of “Russia!”

 In the wake of the invasion, the Kremlin has clamped down harder on dissent and the flow of information, arresting thousands of antiwar protesters, banning sites such as Facebook and Twitter, and instituting tough prison sentences for what is deemed to be false reporting on the war, which Moscow refers to as a “special military operation.”